plaidml/plaidml/README.md

 performance.

 ### Validated Hardware
-*These cards are tested for correctness and performance on every commit*
+Vertex.AI runs a comprehensive set of tests for each release against these hardware targets:
   * AMD
     * R9 Nano
-    * RX480
+    * RX 480
-  * NVidia
+  * NVIDIA
-    * K80, GTX780
+    * K80, GTX 780
-    * GTX1070
+    * GTX 1070

 ### Experimental Config
 If the device you're testing against isn't supported by the default configuration, you can enable the experimental